maciej-zywno/maciej-zywno.github.io/index.md

 ### Welcome to my personal page

-I am a founder at [HTD](https://htdevelopers.com) that I build into a healthy organization centered around people growth and managed in a compassionate way.
-This is my personal mission:

-_Enable others to live happy life by creating opportunities to do meaningful work and achieve their full potential both inside and outside of the organization._
+I am a founder at [HTD](https://htdevelopers.com).
+HTD develops digital products for customers in the healthcare industry.
+I focus on hiring and growing the top local talent and building a healthy engineering organization.
+My mission is to create opportunities for others to do meaningful work and achieve their full potential both inside and outside of the organization.